connerj70/personal-website/src/markdown-pages/udemy-golang.md

 This course is aimed at intermediate to advanced go programmers.
 You should have a solid understanding of the basics before diving into this course.

-Software architecture, interfaces, context, and errors are the main focuses of this course.
+**_Software architecture, interfaces, context, and errors are the main focuses of this course._**

 Todd teaches this course with a former student of his named Daniel Hoffman.
-Daniel programs in Go at work so definitely watch this course if you are looking for a more indepth look into how go is used in a production environment.
+Daniel programs in Go at work which adds a great perspective of how Go is used in a production environment.

 #### <a class="no-underline- hover:underline" href="https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/">5.
 Go (Golang): The Complete Bootcamp</a>